What Is Circulating Supply in Crypto? Formula & Examples

 Author: Chirag Sharma

-At its simplest, circulating supply is the amount of cryptocurrency that is currently tradable, spendable, or holdable by the public.
+At its simplest, it is the amount of cryptocurrency that is currently tradable, spendable, or holdable by the public.
 It excludes locked tokens, reserves, and coins that have been permanently burned.
-Think of it as the liquid cash of a blockchain economy—the part people actually use.
+Think of it as the liquid cash of a blockchain economy, the part people actually use.

 Why does it matter?
 Because circulating supply directly influences: